Nuitka/Nuitka/Developer_Manual.rst

 syntax is not Python, and only pseudo language to expression the internal structure of the node tree after the transformation.

-This useful "keeper" variables that enable this transformation and allow to express the short circuit nature of comparison chains by using ``and`` operations.
+These useful "keeper" variables that enable this transformation and allow to express the short circuit nature of comparison chains by using ``and`` operations.
+There are implicit ``del`` added to when a temporary variable "keeper" is no longer needed with ``try/finally`` constructs.

 The ``execfile`` built-in